olegnn/join/README.md

 ### Futures combination

 Each branch will represent chain of tasks.
-All branches will be joined using `join!` macro and macro will return `unpolled` future.
+All branches will be joined using `::futures::join!` macro and `union_async!` will return `unpolled` future.

 ```rust
 #![recursion_limit="256"]